BIO00066I Workshop 4

 rowwise() |>

-We named our mean absorbance absorb because we specified the absorb variable in the code linear_model <- lm(pNP.conc ~ absorb , data = ap.pivot) above.
-So our linear model is ‘looking for’ an absorb variable to use.
+We named our mean absorbance absorbance because we specified the absorbance variable in the code pnp.linear.model <- lm(pNP.conc ~ absorbance , data = pnp.calibration.data.pivot) above.
+So our linear model is ‘looking for’ an absorbance variable to use.

 4 Predict values based on a linear model